KayviaHarriott/instagram-stats/README.md

 - add tutorial using js zoom tool
 - add tutorial for how to get data, show tutorial button
 - add creator of project link
+- could use characters to make layout fun

 ## Notice